Skip to content

 Delivery, notifications, and jurisdiction

 As with the other native apps here, WhatsApp installs through the App Store or Google Play and pushes notifications through APNs and FCM, so the install is bound to an Apple or Google identity and previews transit those platforms.
 Meta is a US company, which places WhatsApp under US legal process and the CLOUD Act.
-The SELF App runs as a PWA with Web Push encrypted to the browser and steers to EU data residency.
+The SELF App runs as a PWA with Web Push payloads encrypted to the browser.
+Core SELF App content and core application infrastructure are hosted in the EU, with documented external processor boundaries.

 Philosophies (different directions)